 This is free software.
-You may redistribute copies of it under the terms of the GNU General Public License (see Section 3.1 [GNU General Public License], page 62).
+You may redistribute copies of it under the terms of the GNU General Public License (see Section 3.1 [GNU General Public License], page 66).
 There is NO WARRANTY, to the extent permitted by law.

-- Section 2.38 [Directories trunk Scripts Functions], page 44 - Section 2.37 [Directories trunk Scripts], page 42 - Section 2.3 [Directories trunk], page 14
+- The ImageMagick® software suite documentation (rpm -qd ImageMagick | less). - Section 2.38 [Directories trunk Scripts Functions], page 44 - Section 2.37 [Directories trunk Scripts], page 42 - Section 2.3 [Directories trunk], page 14 centos-art tuneup [OPTIONS] path/to/dir